 This requires it to be a one-person business.
 The self-employed person needs to show a source of funds of USD 35,000 in a local bank account in their name.
 They will need to have at least two contracts and letters of intent from potential clients to get this permit.
 For renewal the self-employed person will need at least MUR 800,000 per year from the 3rd year of registration.

-7 – What are the different types of Residence Permit in Mauritius?
+7 – How to get Residence Permit in Mauritius?

-As explained above, a dependent of a permit holder also gets a residence permit.
-There are 3 main ways of getting a residence permit in Mauritius: by investment, by residence and by occupation.
+As explained above, a dependent of a permit holder also gets a residence permit in Mauritius.
+There are 3 main ways to get a residence permit in Mauritius: by investment, by residence and by occupation.

 7(a) – Getting residency in Mauritius by investment in real estate

 One of the simplest ways to get residence is to acquire real estate in Mauritius.
-The basic requirements are that there is a minimum investment in the property of USD 375,000, and that it is in one of the specific schemes that the Economic Development Board (EDB) permits, such as the Property Development Scheme (PDS) or a Smart City.
-Getting a residence permit through property also allows you to work in Mauritius without a separate occupation permit.
+In this case, the Mauritius residency requirements are that there is a minimum investment in the property of USD 375,000, and that it is in one of the specific schemes that the Economic Development Board (EDB) permits, such as the Property Development Scheme (PDS) or a Smart City.
+Getting a residence permit in Mauritius through property also allows you to work in Mauritius without a separate occupation permit.
 Expats should only consider buying a property once they know Mauritius well.
 You need to know where on the island you want to live, and follow the guidance of local experts.
 For more details: residence by investment.

 7(b) – Residence Permits as a retired non-citizen

 This is a very simple way of moving to Mauritius without having to commit to any investments here.
-The conditions are that the applicant is 50 years old or more, and is not intending to work or be employed in Mauritius.
+Here, the Mauritius residency requirements are that the applicant is 50 years old or more, and is not intending to work or be employed in Mauritius.
 You can still work for companies abroad.
-One needs to transfer an average of USD 1,500 per month for the duration of your stay here.
+The Mauritius residency requirements also require one to transfer an average of USD 1,500 per month for the duration of the stay.
 There is a lot of focus by developers and the Government to make Mauritius a dream retirement destination.
 There are specialist medical facilities and Senior Living accommodation throughout the island.
 The ability to scuba-dive, play golf and walk the beaches in numerous locations around the island adds some further draw to expats of retirement age.

 8 – What is Permanent Residence Permit in Mauritius?

-After 3 years in Mauritius on an occupation permit one can apply for a 20-year Permanent Residence Permit.
+After 3 years in Mauritius on an occupation permit one can apply for a 20-year Permanent Residence Permit Mauritius.
 One needs to satisfy certain turnover/income requirements to apply for this.
-This permanent residency program is really popular with foreign nationals looking for stability and longevity for their expat life in Mauritius.
+This Permanent Residence Permit Mauritius is really popular with foreign nationals looking for stability and longevity for their expat life in Mauritius.